mak73kur/qron/README.md

 There are two main sections:

-- **loader** which tells qron where should it look for a job schedule called *qrontab*.
+- **reader** which tells qron where should it look for a job schedule called *qrontab*.
 - **writer** that decides where to qron will publish messages.

-Specific properties depend on the chosen loader and writer types.
+Specific properties depend on the chosen reader and writer types.

 Thanks to spf13/viper, config file supports different formats: json, toml, yaml.